Opillion-GmbH-Co-KG/easy-stack-db/README.md

 ## Introduction
 Sometimes, a specific database is needed to test a connection.
 This stack is designed to simplify that process and provide inspiration on how to accomplish it.

-### Key Features

-- Customizable and adaptable to various development needs
-- Supports building and publishing Docker images locally or via CI/CD pipelines
-- Compatible with container registries such as Docker Hub and GitHub Container Registry
-- Scalable and easily extendable for different service configurations
-- This stack allows developers to efficiently manage their containerized environments and streamline deployment workflows.
-Future updates will introduce pre-configured Easy-Stacks to further simplify the setup and usage.

 #### Caution!
 Caution!
 This stack is intended for development use only and is not configured for production.
 For production use, please refer to the "Easy-Stack-Prod" stack - comming soon.

 ## Important Notice